 - The enzyme and auxiliary agent are added to change the “space structure of spherical protein”

 - Fiber is made with a wet-spinning process

 - Curling thermoforming

 While there’s quite a lot of science involved in producing SPF, the process does not create pollutants, and any waste can be used as fertilizer!

 Don’t let the science words throw you off, SPF is still awesome.
 Because it’s made from plant matter, it’s biodegradable.
 It’s also breathable while still being warm and is quite water-absorbent.
 Water absorbency is quite important for textiles because it keeps our skin dry in case we run through the rain or spill a drink.
 Lyocell was designed with water absorbency in mind, so the fact that SPF is also absorbent is fantastic!
 The soft SPF fibers also offer more resistance to ultraviolet rays than cotton, so your delicate skin can stay protected from harmful UV rays all year round.

 All around, the upkeep of SPF is incredibly simple.
 Unlike some more fussy fabrics, cleaning SPF is rather energy efficient since it can be easily washed in cold water and dries quite quickly.
 Because of its anti-crease characteristics, ironing isn’t as much of a concern with SPF.

-From 2017 to 2019, 77% of soy grown was used to feed livestock, the biggest being poultry.
-Only 19.2% of soy grown is actually for human consumption, with soybean oil making up most of that number.
-Only 3.8% of soy grown is for industry use, which includes products like SPF.
-At the end of the day, growing soy to wear is not the issue – growing it to feed to animals that produce far less food than the amount of food they consume is!
+From 2017 to 2019, 77 percent of soy grown was used to feed livestock, the biggest being poultry.
+Only 19.2 percent of soy grown is actually for human consumption, with soybean oil making up most of that number.
+Only 3.8 percent of soy grown is for industry use, which includes products like SPF.
+At the end of the day, growing soy to wear is not the issue – growing it to feed animals that produce far less food than the amount of food they consume is!